Punk rock subgenres: Egg punk

-Egg punk is a mostly internet-based genre that started in Northwest Indiana, influenced by Devo and a hatred for the us vs them mentality of the emerging "chain punk" bands.
-Egg punk is satirical, danceable, energetic, and deeply cynical of the edgy "hardcore and serious" approach to music.
-Utilizing cheep synth, minimal recording and mixing. and with a hearty dependence on DIY artwork and style.
-Some bands that are examples of the egg punk genre include; Gee Tee, Powerplant, and Skull Cult.
+Egg punk is an Internet-based subgenre of punk rock that emerged during the 2010s referring to bands with a lo-fi recording style and satirical tone.
+The genre is influenced by new wave band Devo and historically referred to as Devo-core.
+The origins of egg punk are attributed both to a community of DIY midwestern American punk rock artists from the early 2010s and their subsequent characterization as "egg punk" by a series of internet memes circulated in the late 2010s.

 Garage punk

 Garage punk is punk rock heavily influenced by garage rock.
 Other influences include soul music, beat music, surf rock, power pop and psychedelic rock.
 Often it uses lo-fi aesthetics over catchy melodies.
-Examples of garage punk bands include New Bomb Turks, Mudhoney, Foxboro Hot Tubs and the Hives.

 Glam punk

 Glam punk (also called glitter punk) fuses elements of punk rock and glam rock, commonly reflected in image.
-Iggy Pop is a good example of this genre, as were the New York Dolls.
-Mötley Crüe's first album, Too Fast for Love, had many elements of glam punk in it.

 Hardcore punk

 Hardcore punk (or hardcore) music is generally faster and more aggressive than earlier punk rock.
 Hardcore, which originated in the late 1970s, was heavily involved with the rise of the independent record labels in the 1980s, and with the DIY ethics in underground music scenes.
 It has influenced a number of music genres which have experienced mainstream success, such as alternative rock, grunge, alternative metal, metalcore, thrash metal, and post-hardcore.
-Examples of early hardcore punk bands include Black Flag, Bad Brains and Minor Threat.
-Examples of later hardcore bands include Gorilla Biscuits, Youth of Today and Agnostic Front.

 Horror punk

 Horror punk mixes Gothic and punk rock sounds with morbid or violent imagery and lyrics, which are often influenced by horror films or science fiction B-movies.
 The genre is similar to, and sometimes overlaps with, deathrock, although horror punk music is typically more aggressive and melodic than deathrock.
 Some horror punk bands dress up in black clothes, skeleton costumes, and skull face paint.

-Examples of horror punk bands include Misfits, Balzac and Wednesday 13.
+Nazi punk

+Nazi punk (also known as hatecore) is punk rock that promotes neo-Nazism.
+The term Nazi punk can also refer to a neo-Nazi who is part of the punk subculture.
+Rock Against Communism is a related genre.
+Skrewdriver and Skullhead are notable examples.

+It is agreed upon that Nazi punk is rejected by the community for its anti-thetical messaging.[1][2]
+Therefore, it is generally agreed upon that Nazi punk may not be a punk subgenre, but rather just a social phenomenon.

 Oi!

 Oi! is a working class street-level subgenre of punk rock that originated in the United Kingdom in the 1970s.
 It had a goal of uniting punks, skinheads, and other working class youths.
-Notable early Oi! bands include: Cockney Rejects, Angelic Upstarts, the 4-Skins and the Business.

 Peace punk

 Peace punk is a subgenre of punk rock with anti-war lyrics.
-The lyrics in peace punk advocate nonviolence and also often equality, freedom, animal liberation, veganism, ecology, human right and anarchy.
+The lyrics in peace punk advocate nonviolence and also often equality, freedom, animal liberation, veganism, ecology, human rights and anarchy.
 The lyrics are against racism, sexism, homophobia, war, poverty, capitalism, the government and the military.
 Most peace punk bands are also anarcho-punk bands.
-Examples of peace punk bands include Crass and Flux of Pink Indians.